-'Categorically excluded' are those activities for which no environmental impact statement, or environmental assessment and finding of no significant impact under NEPA, is required, (except in extraordinary circumstances [see Sec.
-58.2(a)(3)] in which a normally excluded activity may have a significant impact).
-Categorically excluded activities are defined in 58.35.
+'Categorically excluded' refers to a category of activities for which no environmental impact statement, or environmental assessment and finding of no significant impact under NEPA, is required, except in extraordinary circumstances [see Sec.
+58.2(a)(3)] in which a normally excluded activity may have a significant impact.
+Categorically excluded activities are defined in 58.35 (Attachment 16).
 Categorical exclusions are of two types:

-- Categorical exclusions subject to the statutory checklist (Sec.
-58.5 [(58.35(a)]).
-These activities are categorically excluded under NEPA, and are subject to review under authorities listed in Sec.
-58.5.
-In general, they include: - a.
-Reconstruction or rehabilitation of public facilities when the facilities are in place and will be retained in the same use without change in size or capacity of more than 20 percent (e.g., replacement of water or sewer lines, reconstruction of curbs and sidewalks, repaving of streets) - b.
-Removal of architectural barriers that restrict the mobility and accessibility to elderly and handicapped persons - c.
-Rehabilitation of buildings and improvements when the following conditions are met: - i.
-In the case of a building for residential use (with one to four units), the density is not increased beyond 4 units, the land use is not changed, and the footprint of the building is not increased in a floodplain or in a wetland - ii.
-In the case of multifamily residential buildings: - Unit density is not changed more than 20 percent; - The project does not involve changes in the land use from residential to non-residential; and
+- a.
+Categorical exclusions subject to Sec.
+58.5 [(58.35(a)].
+These activities are categorically excluded under NEPA, but may be subject to review under authorities listed in Sec.
+58.5 (the Statutory Checklist).
+In general, they include: - 1) Reconstruction or rehabilitation of public facilities when the facilities are in place and will be retained in the same use without change in size or capacity of more than 20 percent (e.g., replacement of water or sewer lines, reconstruction of curbs and sidewalks, repaying of streets). - 2) Removal of architectural barriers that restrict the mobility of and accessibility to elderly and handicapped persons. - 3) Rehabilitation of buildings and improvements when the following conditions are met: - Unit density is not changed more than 20 percent (multi-family buildings, commercial, industrial, and public buildings). - The project does not involve changes in land use from residential to non-residential.

-- The estimated cost of rehabilitation is less than 75% of the total estimated cost of replacement after rehabilitation - iii.
-An individual action up to four dwelling units, where there is a maximum of 4 units on any one site.
-The units can be four one-unit buildings or one four-unit building or any combination in between - d.
-Acquisition or disposition of any existing structure or acquisition of vacant land provided that the structure or land acquired or disposed of will be retained for the same use - e.
-Combination of the above activities - 2.
+- 4) An individual action on a one- to four-family dwelling. - 5) Acquisition or disposition of an existing structure or acquisition of vacant land provided that the structure or land acquired or disposed of will be retained for the same use. - 6) Combinations of the above activities. - b.
 Categorical exclusions not subject to the Statutory Checklist (Sec.
 58.5).
 These categorically excluded activities do not alter any conditions that would require a review or compliance determination under the Federal laws and authorities cited in Sec.
+58.5

-58.5 These projects include: - 1.
-Economic development activities not involving construction or expansion; - 2.
-Operating costs for other activities; affordable housing pre-development costs; activities to assist homeownership, including down payment and closing cost assistance
+These projects include:

+- economic development activities not involving construction or expansion; - operating costs for other activities; - affordable housing pre-development costs; - activities to assist homeownership, including downpayment and closing cost assistance.

 Procedurally, these activities are equivalent to "exempt" activities.
 No public notice is required.
-In the unlikely event that a project would consist exclusively of such activities, the Grantee would only need to complete the Statement of Activities citing the appropriate section of 58.35 (b) and complete the Determination of Environmental Status (see attachments).
+In the unlikely event that a project would consist exclusively of such activities, the Grantee would only need to complete the Statement of Activities (page VI-87) citing the appropriate section of 58.35 (b) and complete the Determination of Environmental Status (Attachment 4).

-Activities to assist homebuyers to purchase existing dwelling units or dwelling units under construction, including closing costs and down payment assistance, interest buydowns and similar activities that result in the transfer of title to a property (but have no impact on the physical environment), are also categorically excluded activities not subject to compliance with the Statutory Checklist.
+Activities to assist homebuyers to purchase existing dwelling units or dwelling units under construction, including closing costs and downpayment assistance, interest buydowns and similar activities that result in the transfer of title to a property (but have no impact on the physical environment), are also categorically excluded activities not subject to compliance with the Statutory Checklist.